We obey our creator, that is all that can be expected of any character, unless the master bids us otherwise home

 He's been doing a bit of sniffing as part of a new organization, UNIT.

 Hmm this thingy says his lot have never been on Earth.
 But the cybermen's first story was on Earth.
 Although that was in 1986 and the Brigadier says this is only four years after the Yeti.
 So when is this set?
 Mid-seventies?
+Christ that's confusing.

 Gregory has been studying TARDIS circuits.
 A material more like plastic and connections which are totally illogical.

 The chemistry set says he knows the Doctor from Planet 14.
 If the threat is the Cybermen then what on Earth could that mean?
-There was planet near The Wheel in Space.
+There was a planet near The Wheel in Space.
 Not Telos?
 Very odd.
 A missing adventure?

 All four heroes are caught and there's still no monster reveal.
 That episode didnt go very far at all...